Professional & Technical Writing program

 Sample courses

-ENG 307 Writing for Management, Public Relations and the Professions An advanced writing course designed to introduce students to theories and practices of workplace writing through genres such as personal brand statements, application materials, correspondence, memos, proposals, reports, press releases, and others.
-Students will work independently, collaboratively, and ethically to address the needs of internal and external audiences.
-Through this work, students will also learn project management strategies and be able to respond successfully to rapidly-changing workplace contexts and stakeholders.
-Prerequisite: ENG 110 or ENG 112; sophomore standing.
+ENG 307 Workplace Writing This course is an advanced writing course designed to introduce students to concepts and practices in workplace writing, which involve thinking rhetorically and ethically about diverse audiences and genres.
+Students work independently and collaboratively to address the needs of internal and external stakeholders.
+Through this work, students also learn project management strategies and to respond successfully to rapidly-changing workplace contexts and technologies.
+Prerequisite: ENG 110; sophomore standing.
 Offered Fall, Spring.